ClickHouse/ClickHouse/docs/en/sql-reference/statements/describe-table.md

 -   `comment` — A [column comment](../../sql-reference/statements/alter/column.md#alter_comment-column).
 -   `codec_expression` - A [codec](../../sql-reference/statements/create/table.md#codecs) that is applied to the column.
 -   `ttl_expression` - A [TTL](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-ttl) expression.
 -   `is_subcolumn` - A flag that equals `1` for internal subcolumns.
-It is included into the result if subcolumn description is enabled.
+It is included into the result only if subcolumn description is enabled.

 All columns in a [Nested](../../sql-reference/data-types/nested-data-structures/nested.md) data structure are described separately.
 The name of each column is prefixed with a parent column name and a dot.